 Welcome to Hocking Hills Adventure Trek We're a Trek Network company offering professionally guided rock climbing and rappelling, belly boat fishing, archery, naturalist led edible forest hikes, artist led activities and team building events in the Hocking Hills and across Ohio.
 Founded in 2011, our guides are far and away the most experienced in the business.
-Explore the Hocking State Forest with us and you'll discover hidden caves and waterfalls that you can return to free of charge forever!
-Winter Rappelling ~ Waterfalls and Icicles - 7 days a week starting at $85 each.
+Explore the Hocking State Forest with us and you'll discover hidden caves and waterfalls that you're free to return to forever!
+Spring Rock Climbing or Rappelling.
+Maybe even rappel a 115' waterfall - 7 days a week starting at $85 each.

 How do I book a reservation?